Troubleshooting Windows 8 VPN Connection

 Setting up weekly (or daily) automatic scans will help prevent system problems and keep your PC running fast and trouble-free.

-- Cannot connect to remote network using VPN from a Windows 8 computer.
+- Cannot connect to a remote network using VPN from a Windows 8 computer.

-- Cannot connect to host server or ping IP addresses (timeout error).
+- Cannot connect to the host server or ping IP addresses (timeout error).

 - It might have been caused by an anti-virus program.

 - Might be due to a third-party firewall.